darmbrust/weatherlink/README.md

 If you don't have java, grab the latest 11 version for your platform: https://adoptopenjdk.net/releases.html?variant=openjdk11&jvmVariant=hotspot

+# First Run
+It should be able to auto-locate your WeatherLinkLive, so long as it is on the local network.

+When you first run it, things may be a bit sparse.
+Data will fill in as it runs.

 # Data Store
 Data and logs will be stored in your user home directory under Weather Link Live GUI Data.
 It maintains a data store of the data it pulls from your WeatherLinkLive every 10 seconds.